Nicolas Bratza

-Sir Nicolas Dušan Bratza (born 3 March 1945) is a British lawyer and a former President of the European Court of Human Rights.
+Sir Nicolas Dušan Bratza (born 3 March 1945) is a British jurist and a former President of the European Court of Human Rights.

 Bratza was the Judge of the Court in respect of the United Kingdom, the second person to hold the post as a full-time appointment since Protocol 11 to the European Convention on Human Rights established the Court as a permanent body.
 His term ended on 31 October 2012.
 He was appointed as a board member of the International Service for Human Rights in May 2013.

 Early life

 Bratza was born on 3 March 1945 and educated at Wimbledon College, a state-maintained Jesuit school for boys.
 His father was Milan Bratza, a Serbian concert violinist who settled in London after the First World War, and his mother, an operatic singer, came from the Russell family, which has produced three generations of Law Lords (Charles Russell, Frank Russell and Charles Ritchie Russell).
 He studied law at Brasenose College, Oxford, and was awarded a first class degree.
 He then spent two years teaching at the University of Pennsylvania Law School before being called to the bar at Lincoln's Inn in 1969, where he was a Hardwicke and Droop Scholar.
 He was appointed a Bencher of the Inn in 1993.